Home

 Now, the levels that are on your laboratory report will likely say that 'normal' is between 30 to 100 ng/ml.
 But researchers are saying that that is too low and that 'optimal' blood levels are no less than 40 ng/ml, so you should tailor your supplement and sunlight intake to attempt to get your level to at least 40 ng/ml.

 Living in Spokane, it's likely that you can get some good sun exposure in the summer if you feel comfortable getting your Vitamin D that way.
-I won't go into the pros and cons of sunlight exposure vs Vitamin D supplements as that discussion is VERY long, but if you are interested, the book Dark Deception is an excellent read to understand why 'they' have been keeping you in the dark about the benefits of sunlight exposure.
+I won't go into the pros and cons of sunlight exposure vs Vitamin D supplements as that discussion is VERY long.

 Now, the next thing to take a look at, for ANYONE who has an autoimmune disorder, is diet.
 You say that you eat right, but do you really?